Breakfast in London, dinner in Barcelona

 SNCF (French Railways), DB (German Railways), ÖBB (Austrian Railways), Trenitalia (Italian Railways), Renfe (Spanish Railways), SBB (Swiss Federal Railways), BLS (Bern-Lötschberg-Simplon Railway), CD (Czech Railways), SNCB (Belgian Railways), NS (Dutch Railways), CFL (Luxembourg Railways), DSB (Danish Railways), SJ (Swedish Railways), SZ (Slovenian Railways), ZSSK (Slovakian Railways).

-The AJC also doesn't currently cover open-access operators such as Italo, Westbahn, Regiojet, Leo Express.
+The AJC doesn't currently cover some open-access operators such as Italo, Westbahn, Regiojet, Leo Express.

 -